tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <img src="{{ site.url }}/img/pitl07/collision-detection-collectable-item.png" />
 </figure>

-The AABB collision detection will be handled using a single `if` statement.
-We will build-up the conditions one piece at a time.
+The collision test will be handled using a single `if` statement, and we will build-up the conditions one piece at a time.
 The snake's trail will not trigger any collisions, just the solid white square at its 'head'.
-Add the following code the end of the `draw()` function:
+Add a new `if` statement to the `draw()` function:

 {% highlight py %}
     ...